apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 In Apostrophe modules, the `construct` function is called to add methods to the module.
-Here we are following the "super pattern," making a note of the original method we inherited from [apostrophe-widgets](../../modules/apostrophe-widgets/index.md), creating our own replacement method, invoking the original from within it, and then pushing our own asset to the browser.
+Here you are following the "super pattern," making a note of the original method you inherited from [apostrophe-widgets](../../modules/apostrophe-widgets/index.md), creating your own replacement method, invoking the original from within it, and then pushing your own asset to the browser.

 The [pushAsset method](../../modules/apostrophe-module/index.md#push-asset) can push both stylesheets and scripts.
 The name `always` is a convention meaning "everyone sees this stylesheet, whether logged in or not."
-And we make sure of that by setting the `when` option to `always`.
+And you make sure of that by setting the `when` option to `always`.

-Now we need to supply `always.less` in the right place: the `public/css` subdirectory of our module's directory.
+Now you need to supply `always.less` in the right place: the `public/css` subdirectory of your module's directory.

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/drawer-widgets/public/css/always.less" %}